-Energy generation by incineration of plastics waste is in principle a viable use for recovered waste polymers since hydrocarbon polymers replace fossil fuels and thus reduce the CO2 burden on the environment.
+Energy generation by incineration of plastics waste is in principle a viable use for recovered waste polymers since hydrocarbon polymers replace fossil fuels and thus reduce the CO_2 burden on the environment.
 The calorific value of polyethylene is similar to that of fuel oil (Table 2) and the thermal energy produced by incineration of polyethylene is of the same order as that used in its manufacture (Table 1).

 Incineration is the preferred energy recovery option of local authorities because they can gain financially by selling waste plastics as fuel [1].
 However, in most developed countries public distrust of incineration at present limits the potential of waste-to-energy technologies.
 However, it should be noted that hydrocarbon polymers can produce only carbon dioxide and water on incineration and are consequently 'clean' fuels.
-At present, the most ecologically acceptable waste-toenergy process for waste polyolefins is incineration in furnaces and cement kilns [11].
+At

+Table 2

-Table 2 Calorific values of plastics compared with conventional fuels [1]
+Calorific values of plastics compared with conventional fuels [1]

 Fuel Calorific value (MJ/kg)

 Methane 53

 Gasoline 46

 Fuel oil 43

 Coal 30

 Polyethylene ~43

 Mixed plastics 30-40

-Municipal solid waste ~10
+Municipal solid waste ~ 10